medwf/alx-higher_level_programming/0x05-python-exceptions/README.md

 2. Write a function that prints the first x elements of a list and only integers.
 3. Write a function that divides 2 integers and prints the result.
 4. Write a function that divides element by element 2 lists.
+5. Write a function that raises a type exception.